+This class is part of the two-class, six-credit Lives in Transition Program.
 Students focus on self-exploration and development of life-planning skills.
 By analyzing predictable life transitions, students develop and learn how to integrate skills in goal setting, decision making, and plan implementation for personal growth and career planning.
 Introduces non-traditional careers and careers in the professional and technical trades.
+Students will need approval of Lives in transition Director to enter course.